-If you have been wrongfully or illegally terminated from a job, you need an experienced employment lawyer to advocate on your behalf.
+If you have been wrongfully or illegally terminated from a job, or the victim of retaliation, you need an experienced employment lawyer to advocate on your behalf.
 Our firm is tenacious in protecting the rights of wrongfully terminated employees, and demanding full compensation on their behalf.

 Settlements & Verdicts

 Wrongful termination case for a midwife against a local hospital.